xliusufe/PI/README.md

 # PI
 R package "PI" approximates pi with very high-precesion.
-It takes It takes only 0.04 seconds to approximate pi with 1,000,000,000 digits.
+It takes only 0.04 seconds to approximate pi with 1,000,000,000 digits.

 # Installation